1979 Revolution: Black Friday: Critical response

+Political and institutional responses

+When the game started gaining popularity in June 2012, Iranian conservative newspaper Kayhan published pieces naming it "pro-Western propaganda" and accusing Khonsari of espionage; he subsequently felt afraid to reenter the country.
+Some developers used aliases to protect themselves, and the concept artist fled Iran due to his involvement.
+Khonsari said that "anytime Iran has something written about them in the west, they feel as if it is propaganda against them."
+Following the game's release in 2016, the National Foundation for Computer Games (NFCG) blocked all websites distributing it in Iran and began gathering all illegally distributed copies in the country.
+NFCG director Hassan Karimi claimed the game had "hostile intentions and objectives" and may "poison the minds of the youth and young adults ... by means of false and distorted information".
+Vassiliki Khonsari attributed the ban to the game documenting history of "different ideologies, different economic classes, different social classes [coming] together to overthrow the Shah", which she described as the "gray area" that the NFCG accused of being inaccurate.

+1979 Revolution was featured in a November 2016 UNESCO report by Paul Darvasi about the impact of games on learning about conflict resolution; Darvasi noted the game "might be studied to determine if [it] can be used to support the production of historical empathy, global empathy, and ethnocultural empathy, all which contribute to the acquisition and development of intercultural understanding".
+In 2022, a branch of Germany's Federal Agency for Civic Education critiqued the game; teacher Alexander Zart found it affected by subjective depictions due to Khonsari's significant personal background, despite its framing as an "interactive documentary".

 Accolades

 1979 Revolution: Black Friday received multiple nominations from gaming publications.
 It was nominated for Best Adventure Game from IGN at E3 2016.
 After its release, the game won the Grand Jury Award at IndieCade, and Best Meaningful Play at the 13th Annual International Mobile Gaming Awards.
 It was nominated for Games for Impact at The Game Awards 2016, for Outstanding Achievement in Game Direction and the D.I.C.E.
 Sprite Award at the 20th Annual D.I.C.E.
 Awards, and for Best Adventure Game and Best Story from IGN.
 It was nominated for three awards at the New York Game Awards: Big Apple Award for Best Game of the Year, Off Broadway Award for Best Indie Game, and Herman Melville Award for Best Writing.
 The game was nominated for Excellence in Narrative at the 19th Annual Independent Games Festival Awards, where it also received honorable mentions for Best Audio and the Seumas McNally Grand Prize; it received an honorable mention for Best Debut at the 17th Annual Game Developers Choice Awards.
 It won Game of the Year and Best Gameroom Game from Facebook in 2017.